YIZHE12/car_market/readme.md

 Are there any other interesting insights or trends that are actionable?

 ## Insight:
 While we could use cosine similarity to find which city is similar to Omaha.
 It will be difficult to convert different categorical data.
-Therefore, here, I word on the opposite problem.
+Therefore, here, I work on the opposite problem.
 Two cities that are similar will be difficult to seperate, in other words, classified.
 Therefore, what I need to do is to make a classification, and then look at the confusion matrix's score to see which cities are more likely to classified as Omaha.

 ### Fact checking:
 Market research shows a strong regional demand for Honda in Omaha, NE, but can we replicate the success?